kaushal1904/projects/opencv/HotelCheckInSystem/Readme.txt

 The qrcode scanner function cv2.QRCodeDetector() has a good recognition rate, make sure to use a decent camera with good lighting
 Built a few custom QR codes using https://www.the-qrcode-generator.com/  which worked with the application.
-Added a few QR codes to the sample QR codes folder
+Added a few QR codes to the SampleQRCodes folder

 The QR codes that I use have two parameters/identifiers in the QR code; Name and BookingId, add more if you want and tweak the QR code recognition logic accordingly